eafflu/runtime/README.md

 function createEnemy(x,y) {
 ```

-Then use `x` and `y` in your function body to place the enemy in those locations.
+Then use `x` and `y` in your function body to place the enemy in a location given by those parameters.

-You can now call the `createEnemy()` function multiple times to make many enemies.
+You can now call the `createEnemy()` function multiple times to make several enemies.

 ```
 createEnemy(400,groundY-10);